Landlord Tenant Information

 The tenant, on the other hand, may want a lease to be assured that he will be entitled to possess an apartment or other dwelling without any increase in the rent for a specified period of time.
 Tenants, too, would like to have clear rights and easy remedies against landlords who break the lease, refuse or neglect to maintain the property, permit other tenants to disturb them, or enter at unreasonable times for unreasonable purposes.
 These are also legitimate concerns.

 Unfortunately, all too many leases drafted for landlords address only the landlords' concerns.
 Therefore, it is important that the tenant seek to negotiate rights and remedies of his own into these leases.

-This section of the Students' Attorney website is designed to help student-tenants in better understanding the nature of the landlord-tenant relationship and to help them avoid the difficulties that have made landlord-tenant problems the matter for which students most often seek legal advice from the Students' Attorney.
+This section of the Student Legal Services website is designed to help student-tenants in better understanding the nature of the landlord-tenant relationship and to help them avoid the difficulties that have made landlord-tenant problems the matter for which students most often seek legal advice from the Students' Attorney.

 - Selecting an Apartment

 - Termination of the Tenancy and Breaking the Lease

 - Statutory Demand to Repair or Correct a Condition

 - Small Claims Court